Fire Rasbora (Rasboroides Vaterifloris) Species Profile & Care Guide

 |GH||2 - 10|

-Origins of the Fire Rasbora
+Natural Habitat of the Fire Rasbora

 The Fire Rasbora is endemic to the Kalu, Bentota, Gin, and Nilwala River Basin in southwestern Srilanka in South Asia.
 They inhabit clear, slow-flowing shallow waters of streams, lakes and rivers.
 These habitats have sand or silt substrate that is covered in leaf litter, fallen twigs and branches and have overhanging forest canopies that provide shade.